 Along the length of Wapping Wharf are the tracks of part of the Bristol Harbour Railway (picture 30).
 Opened in 1872, the railway initially connected the Floating Harbour to the mainline at Bristol Temple Meads Station.
 The section along Wapping Wharf was added in 1876 and a further extension to join the Portishead Railway was added in 1904.
 It was for this extension that the Ashton Avenue Swing Bridge was built.
 The link to Temple Meads closed in 1964 and the link to Portishead closed in 1987, leaving the Bristol Harbour Railway marooned from the rest of the railway network.

 The Coast Path continues along the wharf, passing the M Shed Museum of Bristol (picture 31) then turning left on a rickety bridge to cross to the north side of the Floating Harbour.
-Turning left off the bridge the route follows the quayside, soon turning right onto Narrow Quay, which runs alongside a long dead-end branch off the Flaoting Harbour.
-This inlet is crossed by Pero's Bridge (picture 32), where I left the Coast Path for the day having covered exactly thirty kilometres.
+Turning left off the bridge the route follows the quayside, soon turning right onto Narrow Quay, which runs alongside a long dead-end branch of the Floating Harbour.
+This inlet is crossed by Pero's Bridge (picture 32), which marks the end of the Coast Path and the beginning of the Severn Way Bristol Link.
+I left the Coast Path here, having covered exactly thirty kilometres for the day.